The Transformative Power of Backbends in Yoga

 How to do it:

-Press into feet to lift hips
+Press into your feet to lift your hips.

-Interlace fingers under the body or keep arms parallel
+Interlace fingers under the body or keep arms parallel.

-Engage the glutes gently to protect the lower spine
+Engage the glutes gently to protect the lower spine.

-Benefits: Strengthens legs, glutes, and back, improves posture
+Benefits: Strengthens legs, glutes, and back, improves posture.

-Chakra: Heart & Throat (Anahata + Vishuddha) – expression, openness
+Chakra: Heart & Throat (Anahata + Vishuddha) – expression, openness.

 4. Dhanurasana – Bow Pose